Tim McGraw: Acting career

 McGraw also had a small part in the Michael Mann–produced 2007 film The Kingdom, reuniting him with Friday Night Lights director Peter Berg.
 McGraw played a bitter, angered widower whose wife was killed in the terrorist attack that is the centerpiece of the movie.
 On November 22, 2008, McGraw made his first appearance on Saturday Night Live.
 He also played "Dallas McVie" in Four Christmases.
 McGraw appeared in the 2009 film The Blind Side as Sean Tuohy, husband of Sandra Bullock's character, Leigh Anne Tuohy.
 The Blind Side is based on the true story of Michael Oher, a homeless African-American youngster from a broken home, taken in and adopted by the Tuohys, a well-to-do white family who help him fulfill his potential.
 He is among the stars of Dirty Girl, a film that premiered on September 12, 2010, at the Toronto Film Festival, along with Juno Temple, Milla Jovovich, William H. Macy and Dwight Yoakam.
 Also in 2010, McGraw starred in Country Strong as James Canter, the husband and manager of the fictional country singer Kelly Canter (portrayed by Gwyneth Paltrow).
 In addition to his appearance in the film, McGraw's song "Me and Tennessee", a duet with Paltrow, was played during the closing credits and appears on the film's soundtrack.
 In 2015, McGraw appeared in Brad Bird's Tomorrowland as Eddie Newton, a NASA engineer, and Casey Newton's (played by Britt Robertson) father.

 1883, a spinoff prequel to Taylor Sheridan's Yellowstone television series was released in late 2021 and stars McGraw, Faith Hill, and Sam Elliott.
+The success of the miniseries led to McGraw's involvement in stunt director Mike Watson's Western feature film, "The Unbelievers," as an actor and producer.

+McGraw was set to headline and produce a bull riding drama series for Netflix, until he dropped out as the lead due to back surgery.